Netzvamp/dokuwiki-offline/README.md

 # Dokuwiki offline

-A tool to download and store all pages and media files from Dokuwikis through the xmlrpl api.
-Thanks to the excellent dokuwiki package (https://pypi.org/project/dokuwiki/)!
+A tool to download and store all pages and media files from Dokuwiki through the XML-RPC API, possible thanks to the excellent python dokuwiki package (https://pypi.org/project/dokuwiki/)!

 ## Preparation

-    # Prepare a venv in the current directory and install the requirements
+    # Prepare a venv in the current directory and install the requirements with
     pip install -r requirements.txt

 ## Usage